abhirockzz/kafka-cosmos-keda-vk-aks-sample/README.md

 kubectl get pod -l=app=order-processor
 ```

-The Pod will actually be created in Azure Container Instances (not AKS nodes), thanks to the Virtual Nodes integration.
-Check the container instances in ACI
+The `Pod` will actually be created in Azure Container Instances (not AKS), thanks to the Virtual Nodes integration.

+> Check the container in ACI

 ### Deploy KEDA components

+Replace Event Hubs, Cosmos DB and other details in the file `4-kafka-scaledobject.yaml`

-We need the KEDA `TriggerAuthentication` first and then the `ScaledObject`
+We need to create KEDA `TriggerAuthentication` first and then the `ScaledObject`

 ```bash
 kubectl apply -f deploy/2-trigger-auth.yaml